andyhorn/simple_routes/README.md

 ### GoRouter configuration

 Configuring `GoRouter` is easy.
-When defining a `GoRoute`, create an instance of your class and pass the `goPath` property to the `path` parameter.
+When defining a `GoRoute`, create an instance of your class and pass the `goPath` property to the `path` argument.

 ```dart
 GoRoute(